Contest Submission - Nonfiction

 The BLR Prizes award outstanding writing related to themes of health, healing, illness, the mind, and the body.

-- First prize is $1,000 (in each genre) and publication in the Spring 2026 issue of BLR.
-Honorable mention winners will receive $300 and publication in the Spring 2026 issue of BLR.
+- First prize is $1,000 and publication in the Spring 2027 issue of BLR.
+Honorable mention winners will receive $300 and publication in the Spring 2027 issue of BLR.

-- Creative Nonfiction: We are looking for essays that reach beyond the standard ‘illness narrative’ to develop a topic in an engaging and original manner.
+- We are looking for essays that reach beyond the standard ‘illness narrative’ to develop a topic in an engaging and original manner.
 Incorporate anecdotes that feel alive, and dazzle us with thoughtful and creative analysis that allows these anecdotes to serve a larger purpose.
 Please note that we do not publish graphic narratives, academic discourses, or works with footnotes.
-(5,000 words maximum)

 - Do not put your name or other identifying information on the manuscript document (or in the filename).
 Manuscripts are read blindly by reviewers, editors, and judges.